Phantas0s/Phantas0s/README.md

 ## Book

 * 📙 [Building Your Mouseless Development Environment](https://themouseless.dev) - How to build a complete Mouseless Development Environment from start to finish.
+* [Soft Skills For Developers](https://thesoftskills.dev) - The book I'm currently writing to improve your soft skills as a developer.

 ## Web App